markozajc/JUNO/README.md

 #### Implementing UnoHand
 UnoHand implementation is pretty straightforward; you need to implement the abstract class UnoHand and its two methods; `#playCard(UnoGame, boolean)` and `#chooseColor(UnoGame)`.

 The first method, `#playCard(UnoGame, boolean)` is responsible for selecting and returning a UnoCard to place on the discard pile.
-This is the method where you provide the user with the list of their cards, the top card of the discard pile, the information aboutthe other hand and so on.
+This is the method where you provide the user with the list of their cards, the top card of the discard pile, the information about the other hand and so on.
 Of course, this method may also be completely automated (as with the StragicUnoHand and the PureRandomUnoHand).
 Do note, however, that illegal placements and placements of cards that the hand doesn't possess will be rejected by the UnoGame (unless you specifically change it not to do so, which isn't recommended).
 You may help yourself with the `UnoUtils` class, specifically the `analyzePossibleCards(UnoCard,List)` to reject incorrect card from the UnoHand itself, which is advised, and guide the user.

 As you might have noticed, `#playCard(UnoGame, boolean)` also has the second argument, a `boolean` named "drawn".
 This boolean indicates whether a hand has already drawn a card and must now decide whether to place the newly-drawn card.
 StreamUnoHand will, for example, change "Draw a card" to "Pass" when this argument is `true`.